Orange-OpenSource/homebrew-zabbix/README.md

 ### Installing latest Git version (`HEAD`)

-FFmpeg recommends installing the latest Git master version over a release.
+Zabbix recommends installing the latest Git master version over a release.
 This formula builds the latest release by default, but you can install the latest Git version by adding the `--HEAD` option:

 ```
 brew install zabbix --HEAD